wuyrush/ril/README.md

 ## Updates

+### 09/06/18
+* Sync the changes of tabs saved to browser's sync storage area.
+Note this essentially exploits the extension sync storage area, which has strict 100KB space limit.
+Thus it can be the case where there exist tabs failed to make it to the sync storage area.
+As a consequence, the data persisted in cache and local storage layer in different browser instances will diverge.
+* Refactors

 ### 08/24/18
 * Select saved tab via `Tab` key(Reverse selection via `Shift+Tab`).
 Note not all keyboards have arrow keys;
 * Open the selected tab via `Enter`;